Davita's Harp: Characters

 Ezra Dinn - an immigration lawyer and devoted Jew who is a cousin of Anne Chandal, he helps Jakob Daw with his visa into the U.S. and later marries Anne Chandal after Michael Chandal's death in Spain.

 David Dinn - Ezra Dinn's bookish son, who is the same age as Ilana.
 He is very smart for his age and goes to a private Jewish academy, he befriends Ilana and later becomes her stepbrother.

 Ruthie Helfman - a friend of Ilana's whose family helps Ilana when her mother is in her severely depressed state.

 Mr. Helfman - Ruthie's father; headmaster and teacher at the Jewish school that Ilana later attends with David and Ruthie.
 He is forced to award Reuven with the Akiva award after the board refuses to allow a girl to win the award, which would ruin the schools accountability (turning it into a "school for wives").

 Reuven Malter - An athletic, popular classmate of Ilana's and the runner up for the Akiva Award.
 Although the school offered him the Akiva award, he refused it saying "I don't want anything I don't earn, Ilana ...
 It wasn't mine, it was yours.
 What they did wasn't right".
+Reuven was a main character in Potok's first and second novels (The Chosen and The Promise).

 Charles Carter - a Communist history professor who courts Anne Chandal.